pelletier197/kotlin-stream-csv/README.md

 4. Extremely lightweight.
 5. Kotlin :heart:

+## Usage
+Three possibilities of parsers are available.
+- Typed CSV parser will read your CSV file directly into a data class
+- Returns CSV rows
+### Typed CSV parser

 ## Known limitations
 As for now, this implementation does not yet respect all specifications of [RFC-4180](https://tools.ietf.org/html/rfc4180).
 - Field containing line breaks is not yet supported